aliyun/aliyun-sdk-managed-credentials-providers-java/aliyun-sdk-managed-credentials-providers/aliyun-java-tea-openapi-sdk-managed-credentials-provider/README.md

 ### Issue

-Due to the plugin's dependency on CGLIB for dynamic class proxying, you may encounter a `java.lang.reflect.InaccessibleObjectException` when running your application on Java 9 or later.
+Due to the provider's dependency on CGLIB for dynamic class proxying, you may encounter a `java.lang.reflect.InaccessibleObjectException` when running your application on Java 9 or later.

 ### Solution